MarcinKilarski/Website-Audit/seo.md

 Overview

 Orphan pages are those that do not have any links pointing to them from other pages on your website or do not link to any other page on your site.
 They are often used for marketing or advertising campaigns.
 Because of their disconnection from the rest of the site, they tend to rank lower in search results, even if they receive a lot of external links.

-### 2.23.
-Descriptive Media File Names
-Overview

-Each media file on your website, like a video, an image, or a PDF, should have a descriptive name (e.g. casino-interior.jpg).
-It provides the search engines with additional information what is in the image, and it can improve a topical relevance of a page when it’s placed on it.
-Also, it helps these media files rank higher on their own in the search.

-Including your primary or secondary keywords in your media file names would help you further, but it’s important not to overdo it.
-If you update an image name, you should set up a ‘301 redirect’, pointing the old image URL to the new one.
-This will help users and search engines find the new address of this file.
-Additionally, none of the ranking signals will be lost while renaming the file.

-Words in URLs should be separated by special characters to improve readability.
-Hyphens are the most intuitive and popular way of separating words in an URL.
-Users are very familiar with this practice, and major search engines recommend using hyphens, which are treated just like a space character, instead of an underscore, which may join words.
-This will help your pages rank for multi-word queries, so make sure that words in your URLs are always separated by a hyphen.

 ## 3. Technical
 Overview